A Survey on Code-Based Cryptography: Preliminaries

-that is, the rows of $\bG$ form a basis of $\mC$. \end{definition} One can also represent the code through a matrix $\bH$, which has the code as kernel. \begin{definition}[Parity-Check Matrix] Let $k \leq n$ be positive integers and let $\mC$ be an $[n,k]$ linear code over $\F_q$.
+One can also represent the code through a matrix $\bH$, which has the code as kernel. \begin{definition}[Parity-Check Matrix] Let $k \leq n$ be positive integers and let $\mC$ be an $[n,k]$ linear code over $\F_q$.
 Then, a matrix $\bH \in \F_q^{(n-k) \times n}$ is called a \emph{parity-check matrix} of $\mC$, if

 \end{definition} For any $\bx \in \F_q^n$, we call $\bx \bH^\top$ a \emph{syndrome}. \begin{exercise} Let $k \leq n$ be positive integers and let $\mC$ be an $[n,k]$ linear code over $\F_q$.
 Let $\bH$ be a parity-check matrix of $\mC$.
 Show that $\mC$ has minimum distance $d_H$ if and only if every $d_H-1$ columns of $\bH$ are linearly independent and there exist $d_H$ columns, which are linearly dependent. \end{exercise} For $\bx, \by \in \F_q^n$ let us denote by $\langle \bx, \by \rangle$ the standard inner product, {i.e.},